WICG/trust-token-api/ISSUER_PROTOCOL.md

 ## Trust Token Crypto Protocol

 The Trust Token crypto protocol is based on the PMBTokens design in https://eprint.iacr.org/2020/072 (appendix H) using P-384.
 The necessary keys and function mappings are described below.
-Serialization follows the TLS presentation language (https://tools.ietf.org/html/rfc8446).

 ### Keys